 Relaxed hotel breakfast.
 Today, keep those cameras ready, we visit the oasis of Merzouga, villages in the area & onto the desert lake Sirji.
 Continuing our day, meeting Bedouin families in nearby villages & enjoy tea in their tents at Kem Kem.
 Afternoon we mount camels to reach our Berber tents, we cross the dunes & discover the secrets of the sea of sand.
-There you can appreciate the silence of the desert & its natural beauty, a masterpiece as the sun sinks.
+There you can appreciate the silence of the desert & its natural beauty, a masterpiece as the sun sinks & the full moon glows.
 A delicious desert feast is prepared for us in this unique setting.

 29th April Sunday